exonum/exonum-doc/src/architecture/transactions.md

 ## Interface

-Transaction interface currently defines a single method - [`execute`](#execute).
+Transaction interface defines a single method – [`execute`](#execute).

-An extended version of the `verify` method, which was available previously, is scheduled for implementation by our team.
-Currently, the verification of the transaction signature is performed by the core of the framework.
-Additional verifications you might need to implement for transactions can be added using the `execute` method.
+An extended version of the `verify` method, which was available in Exonum <0.10, is scheduled for implementation.
+Currently, the verification of the transaction signature is performed automatically by the core of the framework.
+Additional verifications might be implemented in the `execute` method.

 !!! tip